valencik/mastersAPSC/documents/thesis/thesis.md

 Example goals of analyzing such works might be summarization, determining sentiment, finding topics, or finding similar items.

 %- Motivation
-In this section, two distinct goals of this work were solved using tools commonly employed in text mining.
+In this section, two distinct goals of this work were achieved using tools commonly employed in text mining.
-Recommending similar papers for a given selection of papers was solved using cosine simularity in a vector space model.
+Recommending similar papers for a given selection of papers was executed using cosine simularity in a vector space model.
-Determining authors that may have multiple identifiers in the data was accomplished using string edit distances.
+Determining authors who may have multiple identifiers in the data was accomplished using string edit distances.

 A common task to both of these goals is comparing text.
 In order to compare two items we need a metric by which we can measure them.